nicholas-sim/nicholas-sim.github.io/index.md

-I developed the  <a href="https://www.suss.edu.sg/programmes/detail/mavi">Master and Graduate Diploma in Analytics and Visualisation</a> programme at SUSS and served as the Head of Programme until 1 July 2024.
+I developed the  <a href="https://www.suss.edu.sg/programmes/detail/mavi">Master and Graduate Diploma in Analytics and Visualisation</a> programme at SUSS and served as the Head of Programme (until 1 July 2024).
 Here are the courses I am teaching or have taught in the programme.

 ---